yiyepianzhounc/DMR-Dataset-1/README.md

 producing_regions | The producing country / region.| \["中国香港", "中国大陆"]
 movie_duration | The duration of this movie (minutes). | 118
 average_stars| The average stars calculated by *Douban*| 7.1

+# Explanations and Issues
+* In order to protect the privacy of depressed users, we have encrypted the user IDs in DMR-Dataset.
+* The spam and non-spam movie review is labeled based on the labeling strategy proposed by us in our paper "GAIM: Graph-aware Feature Interactional Model for Spam Movie Review Detection" (Under Review).
+* Other issues will be updated soon...